qaylene/ToDo-Application/README.md

 ## Architecture
-Main Page: Users can view and manage all their tasks here.
+- Main Page: Users can view and manage all their tasks here. <br>
-Users: Users can manage their tasks through creating new ones, editing existing ones, or deleting certain tasks.
+- Users: Users can manage their tasks through creating new ones, editing existing ones, or deleting certain tasks. <br>
-Tasks: Each task consists of a "Title," "Note," and "Completed" section where users can input the name of the task, notes about the task, and the completed date (format: dd/mm/yy).
+- Tasks: Each task consists of a "Title," "Note," and "Completed" section where users can input the name of the task, notes about the task, and the completed date (format: dd/mm/yy).

 ## Fixed Issues and their Solutions